ARCOS LLC: History

-Noteworthy

-Each year from 2007 to 2014, ARCOS has won Columbus Business First’s Fast 50 Award, an annual ranking of the 50 fastest-growing emerging companies in Central Ohio.
+Each year from 2007 to 2014, ARCOS has won the Columbus Business First Fast 50 Award, an annual ranking of the 50 fastest-growing emerging companies in Central Ohio.
 Fast 50 Awardees are privately held and have at least $1 million in revenue per year with a three-year operating history.
-Each year, the award recognizes companies for financial growth and performance over the past three years.
+Each year, the award recognizes companies for financial growth and performance over the previous three years.

 In 2011, Salt River Project, the third-largest U.S. public power utility, became the first company to put in place a smartphone automated callout application made by ARCOS.
 With the ARCOS mobile app, supervisors at SRP use smartphones, instead of laptop computers, to launch after-hours callouts for electricity repair crews.

 American Electric Power Company Inc. has used the software to quicken its response rates.

+Product

+Callout is defined as an order to report for emergency or special work at an unusual time or place.
+Many utilities rely on customers to report a power outage or gas leak by phone or email.
+Once notified, utility supervisors or dispatchers then call to find available workers and assemble a crew.
+Utilities direct a crew to the affected area to track the cause of a disruption in power or gas leak and restore service.

+The order in which each lineman is called out for work after business hours is often stipulated by workplace rules and union agreements.
+Electric utility companies as well as gas and nuclear utilities use automated callout systems to reduce the time it takes to assemble a crew for power restoration work.
+By using an automated callout system instead of a manual process in which dispatchers dial workers' telephone numbers and ask for help, utilities reduce the time to fill a callout.
+Assembling and dispatching crews faster can reduce storm CAIDI (customer average interruption duration index) by up to 30 minutes because crews arrive at the scene of trouble faster.